salehjg/IMU6_MPU6050/README.md

 # IMU6_MPU6050
-6-DOF IMU based on MPU6050 &amp; ZedCross Board
+6-DOF IMU based on MPU6050 &amp; Zcross Board

 /!\ UART1(serial1) used as an output for printing IMU data.